dotwebstack/dotwebstack-framework/service/openapi/README.md

 Currently `anyOf` and `oneOf` are not supported.

 # 1.1.10 Response headers
 It is possible to return response headers in a DotWebStack response.
-This can be configured similar to response properties:
+Their configuration is similar to response properties:
 ```graphql
   /breweries:
     get: